mle2718/flukeRDM/CODE_OF_CONDUCT.md

 # Reporting Guidelines

-If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting the  Min-Yang Lee at Min-Yang.Lee@noaa.gov or Tammy.Murphy@noaa.gov with a description of what has occurred and any supporting information that would be helpful.
+If you experience or witness unacceptable behavior, or have any other concerns, please report it by contacting Min-Yang Lee at Min-Yang.Lee@noaa.gov or Tammy.Murphy@noaa.gov with a description of what has occurred and any supporting information that would be helpful.
 After receiving a concise description of your situation, Min-Yang or Tammy will review the report and determine next steps.
 We will respect confidentiality requests for the purpose of protecting victims of abuse.